-Organic Content Standard (OCS) Global Organic Textile Standard (GOTS) Raw Fiber Input IFOAM-approved national organic farming standards Chain of Custody OCS Chain of Custody GOTS Chain of Custody Content 100% 95% or more 5% to 94% 95% to 100% 70% to 94% General Marketing Claims Contains in-conversion/ transitional cotton.
+Organic Stando Content Standa Global Organic Text ile Standard (GOTS) Raw Fiber Input IFOAM-approved national organic farming standards Chain of Custody OCS Chain of Custody GOTS Chain of Custody Content 100% 95% or more 5% to 94% 95% to 100% 70% to 94% General Marketing Claims Contains in-conversion/ transitional cotton.
 We commit to sourcing 100 percent of our cotton from in-conversion sources by 2025.
 Brand ABC is sourcing 100% of our cotton from in-conversion sources.
 Certified companies can use the GOTS logo to refer to the operation, without the label grade.
-Product-Related Claims Not allowed "Organic" or "Organic in-conversion" If farm standards p "Made with (x)% organic materials" or "Made with (x)% organic in-conversion materials" ermit such claims.
+Product-Related Claims Not allowed "Organic" or "Organic in- conversion" "Made with (x)% organic materials" or "Made with (x)% organic in-conversion materials" If farm standards permit such claims.
 Verification Third-party certified from farm through finished product.
-Resources Supplier Toolkit Brand & Retailer Toolkit In-conversion in the Organic Content Standard GOTS Licensing and Labelling Guide f.
-Conclusion
+Resources Organic Content Standard GOTS Licensing and Labelling Guide In-Conversion Recognition From the first year From the second year Logo Use Logo not permitted Logo permitted